MikeMaximus/gbm/GBM/readme.txt

 	- It should now always be displayed in front of other windows after closing a game.
 	- It now appears in the taskbar, just in case it does get hidden behind other windows.
 	- The GBM icon is now displayed on this window.
+- Improvements to the "Import Game Configurations" window
+	- Added "Show Selected Only" option.
+		- This option will filter the current list to show only what's currently selected.
+		- This option can be combined with the text filter.
+	- You can now maximize or minimize this window.
+	- The GBM icon is now displayed on this window and it now appears in the taskbar.

 Windows: